-CREATIVE MEDIA PRODUCTION: BTEC LEVEL 3 (SINGLE) MINIMUM ENTRY REQUIREMENTS C/4 in English Language GCSE.
-You will be required to have a level of camera and editing experience which will be assessed at interview.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-WHAT WILL I STUDY This practical course focuses on developing your communication, pre-production, production and post-production skills that are required for working in the film and television industry.
-Each year, you will be given the opportunity to explore two practical productions: factual television and a short narrative production (year 1) and a music video and social action and community media (year 2).
-Alongside this you will develop knowledge and understanding of pre-production techniques, communication skills and research techniques.
+CREATIVE DIGITAL MEDIA PRODUCTION (FILM AND TV): BTEC LEVEL 3 (SINGLE) MINIMUM ENTRY REQUIREMENTS 4 in English Language GCSE.
+Students do not need to have any prior camera or editing experience for this course, but should have a willingness to learn.
+To see overall entry requirements to study at BHASVIC refer to page 146.
+WHAT WILL I STUDY This practical course focuses on developing your pre-production, production and post-production skills that are required for working in the film and television industry.
+Over the course you will be given the opportunity to explore a range of practical productions including: music video, stop motion animation, film making and TV productions.
+Alongside this you will develop knowledge and understanding of pre-production techniques and research skills.
 You will work in production crews to set internal assignment briefs and develop a production from its initial treatment and pitch to its final individual export.
 IS THIS COURSE RIGHT FOR ME Creative Media Production is an exciting and challenging course which encourages you to critically engage with and evaluate a broad range of moving image products.
 The course is designed to provide an educational foundation for a range of careers in the media industry and allied sectors.
 The practical aspect of the course requires a commitment from students to work outside of their lessons and will allow students the opportunity to develop their skills in camera, editing and project management.
 WHERE NEXT This qualification is the equivalent of one A level.
 This course will prepare students for working in the creative industries as well as preparing students for entry onto a practical degree at University.
-At the end of the course, you will have a portfolio of work to take to University or job interviews Possible future careers might include Journalist, Media Planner, Social Media Manager, Technician, Researcher, Digital Marketer and Advertising Officer.
+At the end of the course, you will have a portfolio of work to take to University or job interviews.
+Possible future careers might include Journalist, Media Planner, Social Media Manager, Technician, Researcher, Digital Marketer and Advertising Officer.
 Useful websites to research careers and wider progression options could include Creative Skillset, Hive, All About Careers and The Apprenticeship Guide.

+CRIMINOLOGY: WJEC LEVEL 3

+MINIMUM ENTRY REQUIREMENTS

-General college entry requirements.
-To see overall entry requirements to study at BHASVIC refer to page 136.
+No specific course entry requirement.
+To see overall entry requirements to study at BHASVIC refer to page 146.

 WHAT WILL I STUDY

-There are four areas to study:
+There are 4 areas to study: